- A business incubator is a program or service designed to provide early stage start-ups with the resources they need in order to grow

 What are incubator coworking spaces?

-Incubator coworking spaces are coworking spaces that offer resources and services designed to support early stage startups and founders.
+Coworking + incubator spaces, also known as incubator coworking spaces, are coworking spaces that offer resources and services designed to support early stage startups and founders.

 These spaces offer more than just what you would find in a typical coworking space.
 They also provide mentorship, networking opportunities, keynote speakers, and more designed specifically for startups.